Build a successful innovation team by borrowing inspiration from Hollywood.

 “The Lady” or the Cheerleader: she is the heart of the group.
-Every team, especially one made entirely out of misfits, needs someone that can help keep the morale of the team up.
+Every team, especially one made entirely out of misfits, needs someone that can boost the team morale.
 Also, to develop strong ties with the rest of the organization.
 An asset that is critical to get support.

 “The Funny guy” or the Optimistic: too much thinking can kill a team.
 The optimistic is good at relieving tension.
 He might look somehow detached, but he always sees the bright side of the mission.
 When people are worried about timelines, he gets food.

 Remember, building the right innovation team is not an easy mission.
-Forget about building a perfect team if you want real change.
+Forget about creating the perfect group if you want real change.

 Don’t worry about the tension of working with misfits.
 Innovation missions are messy.
 Don’t worry about having a messy team.

-Misfits will always finish the mission, no matter how dangerous.
+Misfits will always finish the mission, no matter how dangerous it is.
 That’s why they are the best choice to build a successful innovation team.